scicolabs/data-science-ml/Jupyter.md

 2. Click on the **python** folder
 3. Open **outline.ipynb**

 This will load a new Python Notebook in a new tab.
-This will be the launch pad for exploring the mxnet-notebooks repository we've cloned into our Jupyter environment.
+You'll note that it's a simple index to other notebooks and documentation on MXNet.
+This notebook will be the launch pad for exploring the mxnet-notebooks repository we've cloned into our Jupyter environment.
+Leave it open in a tab.
+We'll refer to it throughout the rest of the lab.

-### MNIST and Handwriting Recognition
+### MNIST and Handwritten Digit Recognition

 Blurb about MNIST and how it works

+Click on the MNIST link in the outline notebook.

 ### Character based language model using LSTM

 Blurb about Char-LSTM

+Click on the Char-LSTM link in the outline notebook.

 ### Next steps